All articles

 • Pipeline analytics and forecasting

-• The best approach combines both: real-time coaching for immediate improvement and post-call analysis for strategic insights.
+• The best approach combines both: real-time coaching for immediate improvement and post-call analysis for strategic insights — applied to 100% of calls, not a random 2%.

 The Bottom Line

-If your team is only using post-call analysis, you're leaving revenue on the table.
+If your team is only using post-call analysis on a sample of calls, you're leaving revenue on the table.
 Every call where a rep fumbles an objection without help is a missed opportunity.
+Every unreviewed call is a potential revenue leak you'll never find.